Skip to content

 ProGuard and Consumer Rules

 If your app works in debug build but not in release build that typically indicates obfuscation issues.
 In that case you need to add or edit the proguard rules.
-These can be found in /proguard-rules.pro for /consumer-rules.pro files.
+These can be found in <module>/proguard-rules.pro or <module>/consumer-rules.pro files.
 For example:

 # Keep all models